-Real Cannabis Entrepreneur Co-founder Gary George is having trouble finding a good location in North Brunswick where “the maximum number of licensed Cannabis Businesses shall be no more than two (2) for each Class of Cannabis Licensed establishment (Classes 1, 2, 3, 4, 5, and 6).”
+Real Cannabis Entrepreneur Co-founder Gary George is having trouble finding a good location in North Brunswick.
+In that town, “the maximum number of licensed Cannabis Businesses shall be no more than two (2) for each Class of Cannabis Licensed establishment.”

 According to the map pictured above, they are only allowing cannabis companies in a few strip malls and industrial areas.

 “It really makes it difficult to find a place,” George said.

 Problems for NJ Cannabis License Applicants